 - Day dreaming or “Lost in Thought” – According to police reports, driving on ‘autopilot’ is the riskiest driving behavior; accounting for 62 percent of distracted drivers involved in fatal accidents.

 Research shows one in ten accidents are caused by at least one distracted driver.
 Do your best to avoid our top 10 list of distractions to avert an auto accident, and stay aware and alert on the roads as other drivers may not exhibit the same safe behaviors.
-If you or someone you know has been injured in an auto accident, contact the auto accident attorneys of Rutter Mills for a free, no obligation consultation of your legal rights.
+If you or someone you know has been injured in an auto accident, contact the Car Accident Lawyers of Rutter Mills for a free, no obligation consultation of your legal rights.